NagendraBabuSadu/Daily-GIT-Pushes/FullStack-Todo-App/README.md

 ## Step 2: Create a frontend folder for front-end application
 * Run `npm create vite@latest`in the terminal.
 * Give the Project details.
+* Go to the frontend directory in the terminal, and run `npm install`
+* To make it from scratch, remove all the css styles and also the default boiler plate code.
+* Let's create the **components** folder in the **src** folder.
+* In the components folder, add a new `createTodo.jsx` file.
+*